akroshko/crypt-profiles/README.md

 - add instructions concerning containers and volume groups

-- address isses for syncing a `crypte-profile`
+- address isses for syncing a `crypt-profile`

 - manage client certificates for web browsers